Movie review: The Birth of a Nation

 So much chauvinist hokum is hard to overlook, even in the service of a socially progressive message that needs to be championed.
 Saying this movie is mediocre, and frequently entirely flat, is not an endorsement of slavery, but there are some who will find it hard to make the distinction and hurl accusations of racism in my direction.

 It’s as predictable as the film itself as it uses every well-worn white Hollywood cliché to tell the story of a black rebel.
-Turner imbibed every empty trope, copied every hero angle and essentially followed the patterns established by the oppressor to speak his truth.
+Parker imbibed every empty trope, copied every hero angle and essentially followed the patterns established by the oppressor to speak his truth.